Land at Dunton Road

 A: At this stage, plans are flexible with opportunities for a range of uses in the local centre at the heart of the site.
 This could include some small-scale retail, a café, pharmacy, local community facilities or a range of other uses.
 Bloor Homes will continue to work with the community to ensure facilities meet local needs.

 A: Yes.
 The site will include an improved Dunton Road and a new internal route through the development to prevent through-traffic on existing sections.
-We are also exploring better connections between Dunton Road, Wash Road, and Noak Hill Road.

 A: Bloor Homes will continue to use local suppliers and contractors where possible and is exploring apprenticeship opportunities.
 These initiatives aim to benefit the local community during and after construction.